hphelion/documentation/vpn-multisite.md

 	#include /var/lib/strongswan/IPsec.secrets.inc
 	10.2.79.21 209.65.244.238 192.168.1.50 : PSK "abcd"

-**Note:** Before you enter the ID of the remote router, verify the ID the remote router will send as “PEER_ID” during the IKE negotiation.
+**Note:** Before you enter the ID of the remote router, verify the ID the remote router will send as "PEER_ID" during the IKE negotiation.
 The ID can be the IP address, FQDN, etc. When configured as the IP Address the ID can be either the Public IP of the router or the gateway Public IP address.
 Add the IP in the list above to authenticate against the PSK.

 **Note:** Do not modify the IPsec.conf file for other strongSwan applications.
 Only IPsec starter can parse the IPsec.conf file, which is created by default, and IPsec starter automatically loads the necessary modules based on the IPsec.conf file definition.